dalenewman/Transformalize/README.md

 </table>

 ### <a name="CFG"></a>Configurable
-TFL arrangements are maintained in an [XML](https://en.wikipedia.org/wiki/XML) or [JSON](https://en.wikipedia.org/wiki/JSON) editor.
-You may also edit and store arrangements with the Orchard CMS module (as seen below):
+TFL arrangements are designed in an [XML](https://en.wikipedia.org/wiki/XML) or [JSON](https://en.wikipedia.org/wiki/JSON) editor.
+One is included in the Orchard CMS module (as seen below):

 ![Edit in Orchard CMS](Files/edit-hello-world-in-orchard-cms.png)